Please Join Us on Sunday mornings at our new location!

 The Guild Room is located in the interior plaza of the church campus, next to the children's playground.

-See our monthly newsletter for service schedule.
+See our monthly newsletter for program topics.
 Dress is informal.

 We invite you to join our meetup group to receive reminders of upcoming Sunday services!